-As stated in equation (4), the RC network model training is essentially an optimization problem.
-In the present paper, particle swarm optimization (PSO) from python package (James V. Miranda 2018) was used to solve the above optimization problem.
+As stated in equation (4), the RC network model training is essentially an optimization problem to determine those unknown resistances, capacitances, and heat flux coefficients.
+The final converged values for those learning parameters have been listed in Table 1.
+In the present paper, Particle Swarm Optimization (PSO) from python package (James V. Miranda 2018) was used to solve the above optimization problem.

-Table 1 Estimated values for Rs (K/W) and Cs (J/K)
+Table 1 Final converged values of resistances (K/W), capacitances (J/K) and heat flux coefficients for Model 3.